Fantom-Factory/afIoc/readme.md

 ### Ordering

 What if the order of the penguin URLs were important?
-And what if we wanted our URL to appear before others?
+What if we wanted our URL to appear before others?
 Luckily service configurations can be ordered.

 First we have to give the configurations a unique ID.
-We do this by using `config.set()`.
-Note that `Configuration.set()` is annotated with `@Operator` which means calls to it may be abbreviated to map syntax:
+We do this by using `Configuration.set()`.
+Note that `Configuration.set()` is annotated with `@Operator` which means calls to it may be abbreviated using map syntax:

 ```
 using afIoc